 May I have a single room?

-A limited number of single rooms are available in Morey Hall, Myers Hall, UF Haven, UF Village, various apartment style locations, and some of the Special Interest Houses for an additional charge and are occupied mostly by returning students.
+A limited number of single rooms are available in Morey Hall, Myers Hall, UF Haven, UF Village, various apartment style locations, and some of the houses for an additional charge and are occupied mostly by returning students.

 Will I be able to build a loft in my room?